ventriloquo/nvim/README.md

 such, even if you are a noob, it's possible to use and change this config at will whithout much of a headache.

-Some of the things that you will problably need pre-instaled on your computer
+Some of the things that you will probably need pre-instaled on your computer
 are:

 - fzf